jolocom/jolo-did-method/README.md

 # Jolocom DID Method
-This workspace includes the `did:jolo` [DID method specification](./packages/jolocom-did-method-specification.md), as well as implementations for compliant, Ethereum / IPFS based, resolver and registrar classes.
+This workspace includes the `did:jolo` [DID method specification](./packages/jolocom-did-method-specification.md), as well as implementations for compliant, Ethereum / IPFS based, resolver and registrar modules.

 # Contents:
 The [packages](./packages/) directory contains the following modules: